glencornell/ada-socketcan/examples/bcm_cyclic_writer/README.md

 benefits to using the broadcast manager to send cyclic messages.
 First, the CPU burden is relieved from the user-space application.
 It simply needs to update the CAN frames as system state changes.
-Secondly, ecause the broadcast manager is running as a kernel task, there is less jitter on the message transmissions.
+Secondly, because the broadcast manager is running as a kernel task, there is less jitter on the message transmissions.

 ## Usage